-The Project will restore deteriorated waterfront areas along the Atlantic shorefront on Rockaway peninsula.
-The project will protect the environment and development around Jamaica Bay, as well as coastal resources of Kings, Queens, and Nassau counties.
-Doing so will enhance existing and anticipated recreational uses in the future, namely the use of Rockaway Beach and the recently improved Rockaway Boardwalk.
-The Project will renourish the beachfront and improve existing groins to further reduce the type of damage to waterfront areas that occurred during Hurricane Sandy.
+The Project will restore deteriorated waterfront areas along the Atlantic shorefront and along the Jamaica Bay / Back Bay on Rockaway peninsula.
+The project will protect the environment and human development around Jamaica Bay, as well as coastal resources of Kings, Queens, and Nassau counties, which will enhance existing and anticipated recreational uses in the future, namely the use of Rockaway Beach and the recently improved Rockaway Boardwalk.
+The Project will renourish the beachfront and improve existing groins, as well as offer flood protection to residents and enhance natural resources along the Jamaica Bay perimeter, to further reduce the type of damage to all waterfront areas (natural and residential areas), that occurred during Hurricane Sandy.
 Accordingly, the Project is consistent and compatible with the character of the area, will not adversely affect adjacent and upland views, will not cause further deterioration of the shoreline, and will reduce the extent of adverse impacts to the economic base of the community from potential future coastal storms similar to Hurricane Sandy.

 Facilitate the siting of water-dependent uses and facilities on or adjacent to coastal waters.
-(Ouestions 1b and 3a)
+(Questions 1b and 3a)

-The Project includes flood and erosion protection structures that will physically alter more than two acres of land along the shoreline and under coastal waters, and requires siting along the Atlantic shorefront on the Rockaway peninsula and the inlet of Jamaica Bay.
+The Project includes flood and erosion protection structures that will physically alter land along the shoreline and under coastal waters, and requires siting of water-dependent uses and facilities along the Atlantic Ocean shorefront and along the Jamaica Bay / Back Bay shoreline on the Rockaway peninsula.
 The Project will not preempt the reasonably foreseeable development of water-dependent uses.
 The Project is designed to add to the public use and enjoyment of the water's edge, as well as reducing the extent of damage to coastal resources that occurred during Hurricane Sandy.
 The guidelines for site choices listed under this policy apply to this Project as follows: